USFWS/secas/_posts/2021-05-26-Breaking-down-barriers-to-conservation-action-The-role-of-Blueprint-user-support.md

 - Connect people to other datasets, organizations, and efforts that may help support action.
 - Help people use the Blueprint in ways that complement other data and local knowledge.
 - Participate in working groups and partnerships where the Blueprint can support the alignment of multiple priorities.
-- Provide letters of support on behalf of the Southeast Conservation Adaptation Strategy to conservation initiatives that align with the Blueprint and support a connected network of lands and waters.
+- Provide letters of support on behalf of SECAS to conservation initiatives that align with the Blueprint and support a connected network of lands and waters.
 - Help brainstorm ways the Blueprint can help advance a goal.
 - Help promote science, action, and the Blueprint through hosting web forums, symposiums, and presentations.